neilslater/games_dice/README.md

 [![Build Status](https://travis-ci.org/neilslater/games_dice.png?branch=master)](http://travis-ci.org/neilslater/games_dice)

-A library for simulating dice, intended for constructing a variety of dice systems as used in role-playing and board games.
+A library for simulating dice.
+Use it to construct dice-rolling systems used in role-playing and board games.

 ## Description

-GamesDice is a gem to automate or simulate a variety of dice rolling systems found in board games and role-playing games.
+GamesDice can emulate a variety of rules-driven dice systems that are used to generate integer results within a game.

-GamesDice is designed for systems used to generate integer results.
-GamesDice cannot require a player to make decisions or apply other rules from a game, until after an integer has been generated from rolling the dice.

-There are no game mechanics implemented in GamesDice (such as the chance to hit in a fantasy combat game).

-The main features of GamesDice are
+The main features of GamesDice are:

  * Uses string dice descriptions, the basics of which are familiar to many game players e.g. '2d6 + 3'
- * Supports common features of dice systems automatically:
+ * Supports some common features of dice systems:
    * Re-rolls that replace or modify the previous roll
    * Counting number of "successes" from a set of dice
    * Keeping the best, or worst, results from a set of dice
  * Can explain how a result was achieved in terms of the individual die rolls
  * Can calculate probabilities and expected values (with some limitations)

+There are no game mechanics implemented in GamesDice, such as the chance to hit in a fantasy combat game.
+There is no support for player interaction within a roll, such as player choice on whether or not to re-roll a specific die within a combined set.
+These things are of course possible if you use the gem as-is, and add them as features within your project code.

 ## Special Note on Versions Prior to 1.0.0

-The author is using this code as an exercise in gem "best practice".

-As of version 0.2.0, the gem has a complete feature set, as planned for version 1.0.0 - versions between 0.2.0 and 1.0.0 are being used mainly to improve code quality, documentation and performance.
+As of version 0.2.0, the gem has the same feature set as planned for version 1.0.0.
+Versions between 0.2.0 and 1.0.0 are being used mainly to improve code quality, documentation and performance.

 ## Installation